 The rules for applying element defaults are not dependent on dfdl:occursCountKind.
 However, if a required occurrence does not produce an item in the Infoset after the rules have been applied, then whether it is a processing error or a validation error (if validation is enabled) does depend on dfdl:occursCountKind (see Section 16.1 dfdl:occursCountKind property).

-There are three main cases to consider.
-In what follows the term 'string' encompasses both xs:string and xs:hexBinary as these are the two data types for which a zero length (empty) string is valid for the type.
+There are three main cases to consider:

-Simple element (non-string)
+Simple element (not xs:string and not xs:hexBinary)

 Required occurrence: If the element has a default value then an item is added to the Infoset using the default value, otherwise nothing is added to the Infoset.